-Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Updating the database, part of Using Windows Azure with Windows Phone 8.
+Join Michael Lehman for an in-depth discussion in this video Cloud Notes app: Updating the database, part of Building Windows Phone 8 Apps with Azure.

 …In the previous movie, we made three changes.…We made create new note, return task of note model, and made it a sync.…There on line 51, on line 54, we used…our new constructor to construct the note model object.…And on line 55 and 56 we created an…insert operation and inserted the data into the database.…Next step, we're going to go ahead and update notes.…So we're eventually going to put stuff back in the data base.…Now you can see that all we have in the class right now is update notes.…That's because previously every time we made a change…we had to read and write the entire XML file.…